 Displays the champion and challenger models for each deployment and provides access to model information and data and promotion capabilities.
 This tab also includes the details about the response variable and all predictor variables.
-For more information on using champion and challenger models, go to Use champion/challenger models in a deployment on page 14.
+For more information on using champion and challenger models, go to Use champion/challenger framework in the deployment on page 13.